< AllMoto's Motorcycle Investor mag

 No, this was more your working motorcycle glam shoot.
 Good bikes, preferably in focus.

 Bike number three on my list was a 1916 twin, owned by expat Englishman Jon Munn.
-He was mid-sandwich when I turned up, so I left him alone as I cruised his warehouse (coincidentally called the Old Classic Warehouse) of toys for trade.
+He was mid-sandwich when I turned up, so I left him alone as I cruised his warehouse (coincidentally called the Classic Style) of toys for trade.

 Jeezuz H Kerrist.
 That was a bad move.
 Walking down row one (there were six), I’d made a mental note to buy four or five bikes.
 Worse, there was a boneyard or in-progress section, where I counted six Nortons in a row, looking for seats and tanks – except the Hi-Rider, which had that unforgivable parody of a factory chopper seat.